rumblesan/dual-pt2399-digital-delay/README.md

 There are also gerber files for a PCB front panel if required.

-The Affinity Design and Inkscake SVG files are included in the repository as well in case you want to redesign things.
+The Affinity Design and Inkscape SVG files are included in the repository as well in case you want to redesign things.

 ![Module front panel](./images/panel.jpg)